Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 Februari 2025 21.23.21 UTC
+- WIB: Sabtu, 22 Februari 2025 22.22.57 UTC
-- WITA: Sabtu, 22 Februari 2025 22.23.21 UTC
+- WITA: Sabtu, 22 Februari 2025 23.22.57 UTC
-- WIT: Sabtu, 22 Februari 2025 23.23.21 UTC
+- WIT: Minggu, 23 Februari 2025 00.22.57 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology